TuGraz-ITI/JamLab-NG/README.md

 JamLab-NG relies on [nexmon](https://github.com/seemoo-lab/nexmon) to work on the Raspberry Pi 3 Model B. To get started follow the [guide](https://github.com/seemoo-lab/nexmon#build-patches-for-bcm43430a1-on-the-rpi3zero-w-or-bcm434355c0-on-the-rpi3-using-raspbian-recommended).

+### Kernel Module with Confiture Scheduler

 Clone this repository into ```patches/bcm43430a1/7_45_41_46/``` (as jamlabng next to the existing nexmon folder)
 Run ```make install-firmware``` and you now have a working version of JamlabNG installed on the RPI3.

+### Confiture App

+The version included does not rely on libnexutil but instead simply calls the existing nexutil binary in ```/usr/bin/```.
+Use the included makefile to build the executable.

+### Jelly Tool

+Jelly is build around Scapy and will be released soon!

 ### Gotchas
 Keep in mind that libisl needs to be build first.